Skip to content

 #Can outdated TV firmware cause YouTube TV to stop working?

-Yes, and it’s more common than people expect.
-Tizen OS updates change how apps interact with system services.
-If your firmware is more than 6 months old, a YouTube TV update may have outpaced it.
-Go to Settings > Support > Software Update to check.
+Yes.
+Tizen OS updates change how apps hook into system services, and YouTube TV ships against the newest APIs.
+If your firmware is more than 6 months old, update via Settings > Support > Software Update.

 #Does a factory reset fix YouTube TV problems on Samsung TVs?